Towards a psychologically safe environment

 We learn from failure, not from success.
 Bram Stocker

 The team should be mature enough to see mistakes as part of the learning process.
 You should feel safe to make mistakes with no feeling of guilt, regardless of your seniority level.
 Accepting the error is mostly about culture.
 It boils down to the people who make up the company and the team.
 With that in place, there’s autonomy to implement some practices and ways of working.
-Also, you can resort to technology in strategic ways (e.g. automation).
-Let’s explore these topics further.

 Here, we include culture, practices, and methodology-related topics.
 There are too many to cover, so I’ll just highlight some that I find relevant and recommend that you investigate further:

 - Proper welcome: you don’t need to throw a party when a new team member joins in, but make sure you prepare a few onboarding sessions.
 Be kind (remember when it was you).
 Pair programming can be a powerful welcome tool providing a sense of security and belonging.
-The typical alternative is to send lots of links and docs and say “tell me if there are questions”; of course, many people will refrain with fear of looking stupid.
+The typical alternative is to send lots of links and docs and say “tell me if there are questions”; of course, many people will refrain for fear of looking stupid.

 - Focus: it’s proven that productivity is harmed by frequent switching; due to the stress involved, errors increase.
 Ideally, you should work on a single project/product at a time for a given period.
 Ideally, you should focus on a feature at a time and find ways to reduce interruptions.

-- No finger-pointing and blaming: a team should be a cohesive group of people who help each other accomplishing a common goal.
+- No finger-pointing and blaming: a team should be a cohesive group of people who help each other accomplish a common goal.
 Competition is the opposite of that.
-Shared ownership a key strategy here — we’re all responsible for a product’s faults (and successes), and the focus is on understanding and avoiding repeating errors, not attributing blame.
+Shared ownership is a key strategy here — we’re all responsible for a product’s faults (and successes), and the focus is on understanding and avoiding repeating errors, not attributing blame.